DinoChiesa/apigee-edge-js/README.md

 ## What is possible here?

-As you can see from the function list above, pretty much all the basic stuff you want to do with Apigee Edge administration is here.
+As you can see from the function list above, pretty much all the basic stuff you want to do with Apigee administration is here.
 There are some gaps (for example around companies and companyapps); we can fill those in as need arises.
 (Pull requests welcomed)